 COSPR = Verizon or Sprint (Net10/Straight Talk Only)

-Before using a different zipcode to get the phone or network you want be sure to check the Verizon, AT&T or T-Mobile coverage map to verify that the phone's home operator has coverage where you will be activating the phone.
+Before using a different zipcode or the URL edit trick to get the phone or network you want be sure to check the Verizon, AT&T or T-Mobile coverage map to verify that the phone's home operator has coverage where you will be activating the phone.
 Phones will not activate in an area where their home operator doesn't have coverage.

 Updated Nov 29, 2017: Added LG G Stylo 3.